 City of Pass Christian

-Pass Christian City Hall
+Pass Christian City Hall and municipal complex was

 built on the site of the former Pass Lighthouse and the former

 The new City Hall was to replace the former Hall which was condemned due to heavy damages sustained by Hurricane Camille.
 The Facility would provide 4000 square foot of space with a Mayor's Office, separate quarters for Clerk and Tax Collector and the Utility Department as well as a Board Room Auditorium to seat approximately 90 people.
 The site was determined to replace the "old Pass School" [which was closed in 1937] at Hiern Avenue and Scenic Drive at its present location.
 The Ground Breaking ceremonies were performed in August of 1970 with the acceptance of a Building Fund projected at $128,000.00.